In Your Arms (Illenium and X Ambassadors song)

 "In Your Arms" is a song by American DJ and producer Illenium and American rock band X Ambassadors.
 It was released on August 16, 2019, from his third studio album Ascend.

 Content

 The song’s described a person whom the singer loves and believes is his soul mate.
 Even through life’s inevitable hardships, the singer knows the two will stick together.

 Live performance

 Illenium and Sam Harris of X Ambassadors performed "In Your Arms" original version during Ascend Tour at famed LA arena Staples Center back in December 2019.

 Other versions

 On May 1, 2020, Illenium and X Ambassadors shared "In Your Arms" Stripped version.

-Norwegian music producer Alan Walker remixed the song, and used a stripped-back, acoustic version.
+Norwegian music producer Alan Walker remixed the song.